alepulver/game-catalog-builder/docs/improvements/two-stage-identity-then-enrich.md

 **Cons**
 - Introduces another artifact to manage (`identity_map.csv/json`).
-- Requires refactoring merge keys from `Name` to `InputRowKey`.
+- Requires refactoring merge keys from `Name` to `RowId`.
-- Needs decisions around how to generate and persist `InputRowKey`.
+- Needs decisions around how to generate and persist `RowId`.

 ## Suggested incremental path

-1. Add `InputRowKey` generation in the CLI when reading input.
+1. Add `RowId` generation in the CLI when reading input.
-2. Write `data/output/Identity_Map.csv` with per-provider matched IDs + scores.
+2. Write `data/output/Games_Identity.csv` with per-provider matched IDs + scores.
 3. Add a `--resolve-only` mode that only performs Stage 1.
-4. Update provider outputs + merger to join on `InputRowKey` (not `Name`).
+4. Update provider outputs + merger to join on `RowId` (not `Name`).
 5. Add `--enrich-only` mode that uses IDs and skips searching.